pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

 ## Observations & Comments

- * __Index Use.__ A basic aggregation pipeline, where, if many records belong to the collection, it is important that the `dateofbirth` index exists to enable the database engine to optimise the execution of the `$match` stage.
+ * __Index Use.__ A basic aggregation pipeline, where if many records belong to the collection, it is important that the `dateofbirth` index exists to enable the database engine to optimise the execution of the `$match` stage.

- * __Unset Use.__ An `$unset` stage is used rather than a `$project` stage, so the pipeline is less verbose, and, more importantly, so the pipeline doesn't have to be modified each time a new field appears in some of the documents in the collection (for example, see the `gender` field that appears in only _Olive's_ record at this point).
+ * __Unset Use.__ An `$unset` stage is used rather than a `$project` stage, so the pipeline is less verbose, and more importantly, so the pipeline doesn't have to be modified each time a new field appears in some of the documents in the collection (for example, see the `gender` field that appears in only _Olive's_ record at this point).

- * __MQL Similarity.__ For reference, the MQL equivalent to achieve the same result as the aggregation pipeline, is shown below:
+ * __MQL Similarity.__ For reference, the MQL equivalent to achieve the same result as the aggregation pipeline, is shown below (feel free to try this in the _Shell_):

 ```javascript
 db.persons.find(